lucasvtiradentes/gcal-sync/README.md

   const tickSyncConfigs = {
     synchronization: {
       icsCalendars: [
-        ['webcal://othercalendar1.ics', 'gcal_1', 'tick_done'], // all will be synced
+        ['webcal://othercalendar1.ics', 'gcal_1', 'tick_done'], // everything will be synced
-        ['webcal://othercalendar2.ics', 'gcal_2', 'tick_done', { tag: '#FUN' }], // all will be synced, but marks all tasks with a label
+        ['webcal://othercalendar2.ics', 'gcal_2', 'tick_done', { tag: '#FUN' }], // everything will be synced, but marks all tasks with a label
-        ['webcal://yourticktickcal.ics', 'gcal_all_tasks', 'tick_done', { ignoredTags: ['#FUN'] }] // syncs everything, excepts tasks with the specified label
+        ['webcal://yourticktickcal.ics', 'gcal_all_tasks', 'tick_done', { ignoredTags: ['#FUN'] }] // everything will be synced, excepts tasks with the specifieds labels
       ],
       syncFunction: 'sync',         // function name to run every x minutes
       updateFrequency: 5            // wait time between sync checks